Courses

 Community Education

 Napa Valley College encourages lifelong learning.
-Working with local businesses, service organizations, and interested citizens, the Community Education Program offers noncredit and fee-based community classes, Trips and Tours, and activities including kids’ classes and cooking classes, designed to serve students of all ages whose educational goals do not require college credit.
+Working with local businesses, service organizations, and interested citizens, the Community Education Program offers fee-based community classes designed to serve students whose educational goals do not require college credit.

 The flexible nature of Community Education programs allows the college to be responsive to the expressed interests and needs of specific populations or organizations.
-This includes courses such as one-day workshops and seminars or classes ranging from a few weeks to an entire semester.
+This includes courses such as one-day workshops and seminars or classes ranging from one day to an entire semester.
 Classes are offered on a “not for credit” basis and do not normally require lengthy student preparation or regular exams.
-The classes, trips, and activities provided under Community Education are designed to stimulate personal and professional growth, as well as create new interests and provide opportunities for continual learning.
+The classes provided under Community Education are designed to stimulate personal and professional growth, as well as create new interests and provide opportunities for continual learning.

 A